rzuritamilla/phr/gip-twmodel/PITCHME.md

     </ul>
 </div>

-Note:this slide mostly contains suggestions to fix the lack of focus and collaboration. these suggestions were offered by GIP researchers. so we have a good level of introspection. we could brainstorm about key scientific domains and then decide to write together one or more SMART papers that will show our vision, put us in the spot light and serve as a road map for our departmental work.
+Note: Suggestions to fix the lack of focus and collaboration (mostly offered by GIP researchers), so we have a good level of introspection. we could brainstorm about key scientific domains and then decide to write together one or more SMART papers that will show our vision, put us in the spot light and serve as a road map for our departmental work.
-The second point goes beyond the classical message of first doing research and then reusing the material for education. in fact, the idea is to organize our research activity like we organize our education.
-A logical and coherent group of people are being given the task of organize a course.
+The second point goes beyond the classical message of first doing research and then reusing the material for education.
+In fact, the idea is to organize our research activity like we organize our education.
+A people are being given the task of organizing a course.
 Experience shows that despite the lack of time, all of our courses run and are reasonably good.
-We can also organize a group of researchers, assign a generic topic and ask them to deliver a publication by a certain date.
+We can also organize a group of researchers, assign a generic topic and ask them to deliver scientific output by a certain date.
 The third point combines complaints (PhD supervisors are not always experts in the research topic of the PhD student or lack supervision/project management experience) with a solution: always assign a group of supervisors to each PhD student.
 That promotes collaboration and, if done well, focus.

 ---
 ### GIP research: Technology